lzugaz/Coding-Tutorials/README.md

 ### Notes
 - ChatGPT was used to help organize the tutorial and write better explanations.
 - All text files were randomly generated.
-- The xlsx was provided by Dr. Tiantian Qin.
+- The LifeExpProjectData.xlsx was provided by Dr. Tiantian Qin.